 Choose the right restraints.

 Fitting 3 across the back seat can be a real challenge.
 Sometimes, nothing will work and the only option will be to look at buying a new, larger vehicle.
-But with a little homework, some child restraint juggling and the right seats, you might be able to avoid that particular path (at least until number four comes along!).
+But with a little homework, some child restraint juggling and the right restraints, you might be able to avoid that particular path (at least until number four comes along!).

 Our Three-Across-Friendly car seats and boosters;